Alexa Shopping

 Federated System Configuration

-When a config change entered code review, it was previously up to my team to manually identify which partner teams needed to approve the change — and up to the developer to chase down those approvals one by one.
-Changes frequently reached production without all necessary sign-offs.
+Before my system, when someone changed a config, it was up to my team to manually figure out which other teams needed to sign off, and then the developer had to chase those approvals.
+Changes regularly hit production without all the right sign-offs.

-I designed an asynchronous approval system that automatically analyzed a change's dependencies, added the relevant teams to the code review, and blocked the change from reaching production until all required approvals were received.
+I designed an automated approval system that analyzed a change's dependencies, added the right teams to the code review automatically, and blocked the change from merging until everyone approved.

 Command Line Interface

-The initial version of the federated configuration system was web-based.
-Partner developers consistently gave feedback that they'd prefer to work locally in their IDEs.
-I advocated for building a CLI, but leadership preferred to invest in the web portal — until AI-assisted development changed the calculus.
-Developers could only use terminal-based AI tools against their config if they could work with it locally.
-I made the case, got agreement for an experimental MVP, and built it.
+The config system started as a web tool.
+Partner teams kept telling us they wanted to work in their IDEs instead.
+I advocated for building a CLI, but leadership preferred investing in the web portal until AI coding tools changed the conversation.
+Developers couldn't use terminal-based AI assistants against their config without local access.
+I made the case again, got the green light for an MVP, and built it.

 Order Tracking on Alexa+

-When my team took ownership of the order tracking systems — powering the "where's my Amazon order?"
-CX and Alexa notifications for shipped and delivered items — we inherited a classic big ball of mud: five services with largely overlapping dependencies that called one another in ways that made the system difficult to reason about.
-Releasing updates took three to four weeks.
-Testing was effectively impossible without making real purchases on a real credit card.
+My team took ownership of the order tracking systems (the "where's my Amazon order?" experience and push notifications for shipped/delivered items).
+What we inherited was a mess: five services with overlapping responsibilities that called each other in confusing ways.
+Releases took three to four weeks.
+The only way to test was to make real purchases on a real credit card.
+Seriously.

-I designed a rearchitecture that decomposed the five services into three focused systems: an asynchronous state machine for notification-driven workflows (shipped/delivered alerts), a synchronous API for on-demand queries ("where's my stuff?"), and a shared query aggregation service used by both.
-Routing data access through a single aggregation layer eliminated the need for services to share code directly, breaking the dependency tangle that made the original system fragile.
+I designed a rearchitecture that decomposed the five services into three with clear responsibilities: an async state machine for notifications (shipped/delivered alerts), a synchronous API for on-demand queries ("where's my stuff?"), and a shared data aggregation layer underneath both.
+Routing data access through one place meant services stopped sharing code directly, which is what made the original system so fragile.

-I also designed an order mocking framework that simulated order state transitions on demand — eliminating the need for real purchases during testing.
+I also designed and built an order mocking framework so we could simulate order state transitions without buying real stuff.

 Generative CX

-The original plan for Alexa+ was to use an LLM to invoke our CX, but leave the CX itself unchanged — which meant continuing to maintain hardcoded conversation paths by hand.
-I advocated for going further: using Alexa+'s LLM to generate the CX dynamically.
-I made the case, led the exploration, and saw it through to production.
+The original Alexa+ plan was to use an LLM to invoke our existing experience but leave the experience itself unchanged, meaning we'd still be maintaining hardcoded conversation paths by hand.
+I advocated for going further and having the LLM generate the experience dynamically.
+I led the exploration and shipped it to production.

 AI CX Evaluation Framework